faculty at the University of Minnesota

 This web site presents images of a cadaver Beagle Head (Cranium) obtained by Magnetic Resonance Imaging (T2-weighted images from a 3 Tesla MR system).
 Three Atlases show MRI images in transverse, sagittal, and dorsal planes of view.
 Buttons toggle labels and switch between bright and dark versions of the images, a slider generates gradations between bright and dark image versions.
 (This courseware requires browsers to use a Flash Player plug-in.)

-Canine Planar Anatomy
+Canine Cadaver Planar Anatomy (cadaver slabs)

 Canine Brain MRI Atlas